DiogoNeves/mlx-gpt/README.md

 ## 🤖 Usage
 Coming soon...

-You can also inspect the messy experimental notebook I created while following the video at [experiment.ipynb](./experiment.ipynb).
+You can inspect the experimental notebook I created while following the video at [experiment.ipynb](./experiment.ipynb).
+More understandable if you follow the video.
 _Tested on Macbook Air M1._

 ## 📦 Dependencies